※ Edited: 10/30/17 ※

 "I told you, I didn't know that guy.
 And I don't know them either."
 Cassandra tightened her jaw and tried to avoid eye contact.

-It was the straw that broke the camels back.
-With a cold fury none of them had seen before Mack pulled his gun and pressed it to Cassandra's temple.
+It was the straw that broke the camel's back.
+With a cold fury, none of them had seen before, Mack pulled his gun and pressed it to Cassandra's temple.
 "You are gonna start telling me the truth right now or I am going to start blowing holes in you until you do."
+His hand wrapped around her throat, anchoring her to the car.

 "Mack!"
 They called for him to relax.